lkimsey/wmpreshop-06172021/wp-content/plugins/wpvivid-imgoptim/readme.txt

 Feel free to let us know how we can help using the [support forum](https://wordpress.org/support/plugin/wpvivid-imgoptim/) for WPvivid Image Optimization plugin on WordPress.org or our [contact form](https://wpvivid.com/contact-us).

 == Changelog ==
+= 0.9.9 =
+- Added a new feature of integrating CDN service to your website.
+- Fixed a bug that can occur in some cases when resizing images.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
 = 0.9.8 =
 - Fixed some bugs in the plugin code.
 - Optimized the plugin code.